Time-Travel Rephotography: Related Work

-Despite tremendous progress made in these individual steps, no prior work addresses restoration, colorization and super-resolution in one framework.
-We demonstrate that addressing all of these together produces better results compared to a sequence of individual best-of-breed restoration operators.
+Despite the rapid progress in these individual areas, no prior works have addressed restoration, colorization and super-resolution in a single framework.
+We demonstrate that doing so produces better results than applying a sequence of state-of-the-art techniques.

-\paragraph{Face latent space embedding.} Embedding faces to the latent space of GANs has been an active field of research.
-In a sequence of impressive results, Karras et al.'s \cite{karras2019style, karras2020analyzing} demonstrate the ability to synthesize high resolution human faces and perform a variety of image editing operations.
-Their \stylegantwo{} approach is capable of reproducing real photos, but the reconstructions often fail to preserve identity, due to lack of flexibility of the underlying latent space $\mathcal{W}$.
-To address this identity-shift problem, several researchers~\cite{abdal2019image2stylegan, abdal2020image2stylegan++, baylies2019} project images to an extended latent space $\mathcal{W+}$ with different style codes for each scale.
-While these methods better capture identity, they don't address the restoration problem; given a monochrome, blurred, low-contrast target photo, they optimize for a monochrome, blurred, low-contrast result.
-Pixel2style2pixel~\cite{richardson2020encoding} proposes a feed-forward network for projecting to $\mathcal{W}+$.
-It, however, will still predict a monochrome output given the monochrome input and exhibit identity shift.